mesosphere/dcos-docs-site/pages/1.13/deploying-jobs/running-jobs-in-remote-regions/index.md

 ## Placement constraint guidelines

 - If no region is specified in your job, jobs will be scheduled to run only in the local region.
-No job run will ever be scheduled for an agent outside of the local region unless you explicitly specify that they should be launched in a remote region.
+No job run will ever be scheduled for an agent outside of the local region unless you explicitly specify that it should be launched in a remote region.

 - If you specify a region without a specific zone, jobs will run on any agent in the given region.